skarard/skarard/README.md

 ## 2023/02/08
 SnowShughes is working on the user experience (UX) design for Authenticity, a blockchain-based platform for verifying images to combat deep fake technology.

+## 2023/02/06
+The Authenticity platform, a blockchain-based solution for verifying images, has been deployed on the Polygon Mumbai network.
+Check out the live demo at https://authenticity-frontend.vercel.app/.
+The smart contract repository is available on GitHub at https://github.com/skarard/authenticity-smart-contracts and can be viewed on SmartContractGUI at https://www.smartcontractgui.xyz/Authenticity-V1-CJPiiWMed3.
+PolygonScan provides further information at https://mumbai.polygonscan.com/address/0xABFd0922f43C6591400F30ccFae055d5e2a54122.